-I work in a range of interdisciplinary and intercultural areas of thought, from popular to technical and from ancient to contemporary.
-All of my research examines the complexity of the human condition, the space between memory and hope, the gift and challenge of ethical encounter, and the intricacies of human meaning-making.
+Sarah works in a range of interdisciplinary and intercultural areas of thought, from popular to technical and from ancient to contemporary.
+Her research examines the complexity of the human condition, ethical encounter, and meaning-making.

 Reflections on politics and the human condition for a wide readership